 Psst!
 Check out this student video for a jaw dropping glimpse of life abroad in Cape Town.

 4. Buenos Aires, Argentina

-Argentina, which spans 3,000 miles down the edge of South America, is ripe with lush subtropical jungle, vast grasslands, and the Sub-Antarctic Patagonia.
+Argentina, which spans 3,000 miles down the eastern edge of South America, is ripe with lush subtropical jungle, vast grasslands, and the Sub-Antarctic Patagonia.
 With such a diverse eco-system, the activities this country offers are limitless—only to be defined by you!
 Bike through the city, visit Iguazu Falls, hang at the beach, play with some llamas, kayak, ski, or hike your heart out.
 Whatever kind of adventure you seek, when you study abroad in Buenos Aires you’ll be sure to find it.

 5. Galápagos Islands, Ecuador

 More than 3.5 million years old, the Galápagos Islands are brimming with unique adventures and activities when you study abroad in Ecuador.
 Imagine trekking through the Amazon Rainforest, spending two nights in the Maquipucuna Cloud Forest, or scuba-diving in one of the marine coasts.
 You’re living on a volcano-covered island and spending afternoons studying iguanas and turtles larger than you’ve ever seen.
 If that doesn’t thrill you, we don’t know what will!